iivvoo/clai/README.md

 Your binary will be in `bin/clai`

-Releases for several architectures including linux, macos and windows are available on the [releases](Releases) page.
+Releases for several architectures including linux, macos and windows are available on the [https://github.com/iivvoo/clai/releases](Releases) page.

 ## Prerequisites and configuration